sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/PyDev_Django.md

 ![run_as_django](/Images/appc/pydev.org/images/django/run_as_django.png)

-This will create a default Run configuration, so, you may edit it later through run > run configurations (or debug > debug configurations) if you want to change a parameter.
+This will create a default Run configuration so that you may edit it later through run > run configurations (or debug > debug configurations) if you want to change a parameter.

-To know how to rerun the last launch see: Rerun Last Launch on Launching.
+To know how to rerun the last launch, see: Rerun Last Launch on Launching.

-If the --noreload is not passed, only the parent process will be killed from Eclipse and the others will only be killed when they'd be reloaded (i.e.: on a code-change).
+If the --noreload is not passed, only the parent process will be killed from Eclipse, and the others will only be killed when they'd be reloaded (in other words, on a code-change).

-## Run/Debug as Django with autoreload
+## Run/Debug as Django with auto-reload

-If you don't want to se the --noreload flag, please take a look at the [Remote Debugger](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/PyDev_Remote_Debugger/) for instructions on how to make the debugging work properly with the auto reload feature.
+If you don't want to see the --noreload flag, please take a look at the [Remote Debugger](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/PyDev_Remote_Debugger/) for instructions on how to make the debugging work properly with the auto-reload feature.